microsoft/fluentui-blazor/src/Templates/README.md

 ```

 ## Support
-The Microsoft Fluent UI Blazor library is an open source project and is **not** an official part of ASP.NET Core, which means it’s **not** officially
+The Microsoft Fluent UI Blazor library is an open source project and is **not** an official part of ASP.NET Core, which means itâ€™s **not** officially
-supported and isn’t committed to ship updates as part of any official .NET updates.
+supported and isnâ€™t committed to ship updates as part of any official .NET updates.
 It is built and maintained by Microsoft employees (**and** other contributors)
 and offers support, like most other open source projects, on a best effort base through the GitHub repository **only**.